A Paris Guide

 Gyros, fastfood, ParisThere are several catagories of Paris eating places starting at the top-end gourmet places which usually have a name chef and will cost almost as much as your airfare, and more if you flew Easyjet.
 Bistros, Brasierres, Creperies and Cafes all serve food and are generally in the affordable range.
 They usually have a menu and some daily specials (plat du jour) and often they will have a set price menu as well where for say 25 euros a person you get an appetiser, a main course and desert.
 There are plenty of fastfood places too and you can eat well for little, feasting on souvlaki, gyros, falafil and the baguettes and pastries you will find in shops all over the city.
 If you are staying in the Latin Quarter the famous Rue de Huchette is full fastfood places and 'traditional' French and Greek restaurants though I have yet to see a guidebook that recommends them.
 There are also some sit-down Greek restaurants in the same neighborhood that advertise the adventures that await you inside with a pile of broken plates at the entrance.
 They also have live music.
 If seeing is believing then I would take a chance on something middle-eastern or Greek if I was hungry and poor or didn't live year-round in Athens where they no longer break plates, but throw flowers instead.
 As it is I had some spending money and I really don't like dancing on broken plates, or to eat standing up, so here are a few of the places I went to...

 Chez Henri Bistro, ParisThe area between the Square of St Sulpice and Blvd Saint German, more precisely Rue de Cannetes, and Rue Princesse and the streets around them seem to be a can't-miss neighborhood when it comes to just picking out a place by the way it looks and leaving satisfied.
 My favorite was le Bistrot d' Henri at # 16 Rue Princesse (tel 01 46 33 51 12), a tiny restaurant with a chalkboard full of daily specials and an atmosphere like a Greek basement taverna during Carnival.
 This is the kind of place you go to Paris for and if you go here first you will have time to eat here again.
 If it is full try their sister restaurant Chez Julien at 16 Rue Mabillon (tel 01 43 54 56 08) just a couple blocks away which specializes in fish.
 For both places come early, late or make reservations on weekends.
-Also nearby is the restaurant with the name you will never forget but tastes better than it looks, the L'Enfance de Lard on Rue Guisarde which intersects with both Rue de Canettes and Rue Princesse which serves traditional French cuisine at a reasonable price.
-If you are craving Italian food try Santa Lucia at 22 Rue de Canettes which is as authentically Italian as you will find outside of Italy.
+If you are craving Italian food try Pizza Santa Lucia at 22 Rue de Canettes which is as authentically Italian as you will find outside of Italy.
 It is the only restaurant I have ever been to where I saw a customer have a heart attack and be taken away on a stretcher by paramedics.
 Yes, its that good.
-(But it may be closed now).

 Brasserie Balzar, ParisFor a treat, though not an overpriced one go to Brasserie Balzar at 49 rue des Ecoles near the Sorbonne which has been open since 1898, but make sure you have a reservation if you are going on Friday or Saturday night.
 I had the charcot plate with sauerkraut, more German than French in my mind but if I did it again I would get the pepper steak with the home-made fried potatoes (French fries of course) which looked amazing.
 It's simple, traditional French cooking.
 If you don't eat meat try the rai which is some kind of stingray and tastes and has the texture of shark.
 Really terrific waiters and if you speak to them in bad French you may be rewarded when the speak back to you in good English.
 If you have read Paris to the Moon by Adam Gopnick this is the place that the waiters and the neighborhood protested the new corporate ownership.
 We were there after the changeover and it was good and we went with people who had been eating there for decades who still liked it though they said it was better in the old days.